momentohq/momento-python-redis-client/README.template.md

 python basic.py
 ```

-And the output should look something like this:
+And the output should look like this:

 ```bash
 Issuing a 'get' for 'key1', which we have not yet set.